2021 Nissan Navara Facelift Revealed With Posh PRO-4X Version

-While North America is patiently waiting for the new Frontier, Europe is getting an updated Navara and so is Latin America where Nissan confusingly uses the same Frontier badge for an entirely different truck.
+While North America is patiently waiting for the new Frontier, Europe is getting an updated Navara and so is South America where Nissan confusingly uses the same Frontier badge for an entirely different truck.
 You can immediately tell it’s the updated version by looking at the LED lights at the front with C-shaped daytime running lights lending the pickup truck a more modern appearance.

 Nissan’s design team also spent some time tweaking the front grille with the Navara / Frontier lettering etched onto the top part just so you don’t confuse it with something else.
 The discreetly revised LED taillights are also part of the nip and tuck, and so is the revised tailgate prominently showing the model’s designation.